MicroLua/MicroLua/docs/hardware.md

   Apply a configuration to the state machine.

 - `SM:get_dreq(is_tx) -> integer`\
-  Return the `DREQ` to use for pacing transfers to / from a state machine's FIFO.
+  Return the `DREQ` number to use for pacing transfers to / from a state machine's FIFO.

 - `SM:init(pc, config)`\
   Reset the state machine to a consistent state and configure it.